Accelerating Data Chunking in Deduplication Systems using Vector Instructions

 To address the data chunking bottleneck, SS-CDC \cite{sscdc} proposed using AVX-512 instructions to accelerate hash-based CDC algorithms.
 They decouple the rolling hash and boundary detection phases, running the rolling hash on the entire source data to identify boundary candidates in the first phase, and determining boundaries sequentially in the second.
 This allows both stages to be independently accelerated with AVX instructions.

 Figure \ref{fig:ss_cdc_motivation} shows how SS-CDC \cite{sscdc} accelerates the first rolling hash phase of hash-based CDC algorithms.
-SS-CDC uses AVX-512 registers to create multiple \textit{rolling-heads}, i.e., calculating the rolling hash on bytes from multiple regions of the file independently and in parallel.
-Each rolling head maintains its own hash value and independently calculates the contributions of incoming and outgoing bytes.
+SS-CDC uses AVX-512 registers to create multiple \textit{rolling-heads} \newtext{(Head 1 - Head \textit{k})}, i.e., calculating the rolling hash on bytes from multiple regions of the file independently and in parallel.
+Each rolling head maintains its own hash value \newtext{in the hash value register} and independently calculates the contributions of incoming and outgoing bytes.

 To use vector instructions, they first collect the outgoing bytes for each head into a vector register $V_1$.
-Similarly, they collect all the incoming bytes into another vector register $V_2$.
-The hash values for each head are stored in a separate register $V_3$.
-SS-CDC removes the contributions of all outgoing bytes from the hash values with a single vector operation and adds the contributions of all incoming bytes with another.
+Similarly, they collect all the incoming bytes into another vector register $V_2$. \newtext{This is shown in Step 1 in Figure \ref{fig:ss_cdc_motivation} and uses \texttt{gather} instructions.} The hash values for each head are stored in a separate register $V_3$. \newtext{In Step 2,} SS-CDC removes the contributions of all outgoing bytes from the hash values with a single vector operation and adds the contributions of all incoming bytes with another.